m-ripper/vuex-multi-history/README.md

 #### SerializeFunction

-The [`SerializeFunction`](#serializefunction) is called when an entry is about to be saved.
-It determines which data will be saved in the entry and can be used to reduce the stored data drastically, as well as making it possible to just replace parts of the state. \
+The [`SerializeFunction`](#serializefunction) is called when an snapshot is about to be saved.
+It determines which data will be saved in the snapshot and can be used to reduce the stored data drastically, as well as making it possible to just replace parts of the state. \
 It has the following signature:

 ```typescript